Receiptful/receiptful-api-docs/source/includes/_webhooks.md

 This token is then serialized using [JWS Compact Serialization](https://tools.ietf.org/html/rfc7515#page-19) and included in the Authorization header using the Bearer schema.

 Webhooks recipients should validate that every request is properly signed.
-This acts as guarantee that the webhook is valid and was sent by Conversio.
+This acts as guarantee that the webhook is valid and was sent by CM Commerce.

 Validating the signatures is a process made simple by programming libraries.
 The same library used during [OAuth](#authorizing-requests) can be used here, just follow the examples on the right.